 Even if you find yourself in Athens on Christmas Day and you are worried that everything is going to be closed, you can feel assured that countless bars and restaurants are open as normal.
 In fact, you almost forget that it is Christmas day at all!

-Have any questions about visiting Athens in Winter or about Greece travel in general?
+Have any questions about visiting Athens in Winter or about planning a trip to Greece in general?
 I live here in Athens and I’m happy to help.
-Feel free to reach out to me via email or the comments below!

 For more winter travel inspiration, take a peek at some suggested winter Europe itineraries.
 Safe travels!